Protuhj/videotato/README.md

 ### Personalization: Channels

 Open the channels.txt file to view the channels that I've pre-filled it with.
 Comment lines start with `#`.

 Each channel should be on its own line, and it MUST be the channel ID (the ID will start with 'UC')

 - To get the channel ID, go to the channel's page on YouTube in a browser.
-- If their URL looks like: `https://www.youtube.com/channel/UC...`
-Then just grab the full `UC...` text and paste it into the channels.txt file.
+- If their URL looks like: `https://www.youtube.com/channel/UC...` Then just grab the full `UC...` text and paste it into the channels.txt file.
-- If their URL looks like: `https://www.youtube.com/user/...`
-Then do the following:
+- If their URL looks like: `https://www.youtube.com/user/...` Then do the following:

 - Go to: `https://developers.google.com/apis-explorer/#p/youtube/v3/youtube.channels.list?part=snippet&fields=items/id`
     - Put the username into the 'forUsername' field
     - Then hit 'Execute without OAuth'
     - If a channel is found, it will be the only entry in the Response at the bottom of the page for 'id'
     - Grab the `UC...` text and paste it into the channels.txt file.

-### Personalization: Playlists
+### Personalization: Playlists  and Music

 Open the playlists.txt file to view the channels that I've pre-filled it with.
 Comment lines start with `#`.

 - Entries are a comma-separated list of playlist ID, then cache-limit age in seconds.